-Before you go any further, you need to know that God loves you.
-And not only does he approve of you, He’s smiling over you.
+Not only does He approve of you, He delights in you (see Psalm 18:19)!
 You need to get that so deeply rooted within your heart that nothing can ever take it from you.

 When you’re rooted in God’s love, He’s going to help you stand up in faith and start walking.
 But you can’t go ahead of Him trying to do good works on your own.
 You have to know the Word.
 And it’s not easy to get the Word in you.
 Your human nature will fight it.